Always remember to monitor your posted SSS contributions.

 - Sign in to your My.SSS account with your user ID and pasword.

 - If you want a detailed view of the actual premiums you’ve paid so far, simply click either the Total Contribution or the Last Posted Contribution.
-The posted contributions for the current year (or the last year of payment) will be shown, too.
+The posted contributions for the current year will be shown.
 Swipe to view your posted monthly contributions for the previous years.

 Using the TextSSS facility is a quick way to check your SSS contribution without internet access.
 However, it provides only the total number of contributions and the month and year when your latest contribution was posted.